REQUIREMENTS AND CAMPUS GUIDE

 When Do I Apply to Vanderbilt?

 Vanderbilt offers three timelines for application; Early Decision I, Early Decision II or Regular Decision.
 The deadline for Early Decision I is November 1st, and you’ll find out whether you got in or not by mid December.
-The deadline for Early Decision II is December 1st, and you’ll find out whether you got in or not by mid February.
+The deadline for Early Decision II is January 1st, and you’ll find out whether you got in or not by mid-February.
 Early Decision is a binding commitment, meaning that you commit to attending Vanderbilt if they admit you.
 The ED I acceptance rate was 24.1% and the ED II acceptance rate was 10.3%, these are much higher acceptance rates then the RD acceptance rate (4.7%).
 If Vanderbilt is your top choice, applying early will show admissions how serious you are about attending Vanderbilt if selected.

 Alternatively, you can also choose to apply Regular Decision.
-The deadline for Regular Decision is January 1st and you’ll be notified by April 1st.
+The deadline for Regular Decision is January 1st and you’ll be notified by late March.

 How Difficult Is It to Get Into Vanderbilt?